Dead Letter Dept. (band)

-Dead Letter Dept., formerly known as The Stiffs, are a Canadian punk band from Toronto, Canada.
-The band consists of Rob Moir - (Guitar/vocals), Mike Leblanc - (Drums), Andrew Sparks - (Bass), Danny Complex - (Guitars).
+Dead Letter Dept. was a Canadian punk band from Toronto, Ontario, Canada.
+The band consisted of Rob Moir (guitar/vocals), Mike Leblanc (drums), Andrew Sparks (bass), and Danny Complex (guitars).
 The band announced their break up on their Myspace blog in 2008.
 Their songs are mainly about girls and relationship with the occasional political song.
 Their last release was Rock n' Roll Hates You, which was released in 2005 by Underground Operations.